-- the spectator areas. - b) Emergency roads must be guarded by the police and/ or security agents. - c) All access roads should be indicated with special signs and additional information.
+- a) The access of spectators should be authorised only in the spectator areas. - b) Emergency roads must be guarded by the police and/ or security agents. - c) All access roads should be indicated with special signs and additional information. - d) All pre-planned access roads should be announced in the official programme, in special informative leaflets and on the website.
+Simple panels should be included to guide all spectators from the main roads towards the proper parking areas and the designated spectator areas.
+See Appendix 7.

-06 PROCEDURE FOR THE COMPETITORS AND THE TRACK MARSHALS IN CASE OF AN ACCIDENT occurred, he informs Race Control and displays the yellow of the Driver or clear debris from the course.
+06 PROCEDURE FOR THE COMPETITORS AND THE TRACK MARSHALS IN CASE OF AN ACCIDENT flag.
+Provided it is safe to do so, he may go to the assistance of the Driver or clear debris from the course.